Overview of sexually transmitted infections

 Reactive arthritis

-Reactive arthritis (ReA) is an inflammatory arthritis that occurs after exposure to certain gastrointestinal and genitourinary infections.[35]
+Reactive arthritis (ReA) is an inflammatory arthritis that occurs after exposure to certain gastrointestinal and genitourinary infections.[33]
 The bacteria associated with ReA are common causes of venereal disease and infectious dysentery.
 The most commonly implicated bacterial species are Chlamydia, Salmonella, Campylobacter, Shigella, and Yersinia species, although ReA has been described after many other bacterial infections.
-The classic triad of postinfectious arthritis, nongonococcal urethritis, and conjunctivitis is frequently described but found in only a minority of cases and not required for diagnosis.[35]
+The classic triad of post-infectious arthritis, non-gonococcal urethritis, and conjunctivitis is frequently described but found in only a minority of cases and not required for diagnosis.[33]
 There is no specific test for diagnosing ReA.
-Rather, a group of tests is used to confirm the suspicion in someone who has clinical symptoms suggestive of an inflammatory arthritis in the postvenereal or postdysentery period.
+Rather, a group of tests is used to confirm the suspicion in someone who has clinical symptoms suggestive of an inflammatory arthritis in the post-venereal or post-dysentery period.
 Risk factors include male gender, HLA-B27 genotype and preceding chlamydial or GI infection.

 Sexual abuse and assault

-Sexual violence is defined as any sexual act, attempt to obtain a sexual act, unwanted sexual comments or advances, or acts to traffic or otherwise directed against a person's sexuality using coercion, by any person regardless of their relationship to the victim, in any setting, including but not limited to home and work.[36]
+Sexual violence is defined as any sexual act, attempt to obtain a sexual act, unwanted sexual comments or advances, or acts to traffic or otherwise directed against a person's sexuality using coercion, by any person regardless of their relationship to the victim, in any setting, including but not limited to home and work.[34]
 Sexual assault is common and can affect adults of any age, as well as children.
 Young women are most at risk, but males are also sexually violated.
 The diagnosis of sexual abuse and sexual assault is complex and has major ramifications; it is therefore important to follow diagnostic guidelines.
-In children, confirmation of certain infections (HIV, syphilis, gonorrhea, chlamydia, trichomonas) is diagnostic of sexual contact once perinatal (and percutaneous, in the case of HIV) transmission is excluded, while others (herpes simplex virus, anogenital condyloma acuminatum) are suspicious for sexual contact.[37]
+In children, confirmation of certain infections (HIV, syphilis, gonorrhoea, chlamydia, trichomonas) is diagnostic of sexual contact once perinatal (and percutaneous, in the case of HIV) transmission is excluded, while others (herpes simplex virus, anogenital condyloma acuminatum) are suspicious for sexual contact.[35]
 Bacterial vaginosis is inconclusive for sexual contact.
 In sexually active adults, it is often difficult to determine whether infections resulted from sexual assault or were pre-existing.

 Hepatitis B

 The most common liver infection globally, caused by the hepatitis B virus (HBV).
 Most people with hepatitis B are asymptomatic, although some will present with complications such as cirrhosis, hepatocellular carcinoma, or liver failure.
-People from endemic areas, injection drug users, and those with high-risk sexual behaviors are at an increased risk of infection.
-Serologic markers are essential in making the diagnosis and evaluating disease activity, including differentiating between people with acute and chronic infection and chronic asymptomatic carriers.
+People from endemic areas, injection drug users, and those with high-risk sexual behaviours are at an increased risk of infection.
+Serological markers are essential in making the diagnosis and evaluating disease activity, including differentiating between people with acute and chronic infection and chronic asymptomatic carriers.
 Key risk factors include antenatal exposure, multiple sexual partners, men who have sex with men, injection drug use, family history of hepatitis B virus or hepatocellular carcinoma, incarceration, living in/travel to a highly endemic region, and household contact with an infected individual.

 Hepatitis C